 Aromatherapy is the use of natural essential oils from aromatic plants for therapeutic purposes.
-It includes simply smelling the oils, but more often involves the application of oils to the body through a variety of application methods.
+It includes simply smelling the oils, but also involves the application of oils to the body in a variety of ways.

 What are Essential Oils?